Multiqubit Clifford groups are unitary 3-designs: Multiqubit Clifford groups are unitary 3-designs

+In this section we prove our main result that the multiqubit Clifford group is a unitary 3-design.
+Consequently, any orbit of the Clifford group, including the orbit of stabilizer states, forms a complex projective 3-design.
+To achieve this goal, we determine the frame potentials of the Clifford group up to order 4.
+Furthermore, we show that, except in dimension 4, the multiqubit Clifford group contains no proper subgroup that forms a unitary 3-design.
+Recently, these results have found applications in many research areas both within and beyond quantum information science.

 \begin{theorem} The multiqubit Clifford group is a unitary 3-design but not a 4-design.
-The Clifford group in any odd prime power dimension is only a unitary 2-design.
-The restricted Clifford group in any prime power dimension is only a unitary 2-design except for dimension 2. \end{theorem}
+The Clifford group in any odd prime-power dimension is only a unitary 2-design.
+The restricted Clifford group in any prime-power dimension is only a unitary 2-design except for dimension 2. \end{theorem}

+\begin{corollary} Any orbit of pure states of the multiqubit Clifford group forms a 3-design; in particular, the set of multiqubit stabilizer states forms a 3-design. \end{corollary} The conclusion on stabilizer states was also proved directly by Kueng and Gross~\cite{KuenG13}.

+\Thref{thm:Clifford3design} is a simple corollary of \eref{eq:FramePmin} and the following lemma, which is proved in the appendix by virtue of \lref{lem:FPformula} below. \begin{lemma} In prime-power dimension $p^n$, the Clifford group $\pc$ has frame potentials